multiverseweb/shop-and-opensource/README.md

 ### 2. Overall Description

-> **2.1 Product Perspective:** The Coin Collector Database Management System is a standalone web-based application.
+> **2.1 Product Perspective:** The Coin Collector Database Management System is a standalone C++ based CLI application.
 It interfaces with a text file database to store and retrieve coin collection and shopping cart data.
 The project database system stores the following information:
 Item Details: It includes the information of collectibles that are already available for sale and users can fetch the information about these items or can buy them too.
 Customer Details: It includes the customer account details such as customer name, password and items in cart.